joelibaceta/hacktoberfest-training-2019/README.md

 # Welcome to HacktoberFest 2019!

-> This initiative was banned by Hacktoberfestm apparently novice contributions are no longer accepted at the event  :cop: :bow:
+> This initiative was banned by Hacktoberfestm apparently novice contributions are no longer accepted at the event, thanks for your contributions  :cop: :bow:

 <br/>